oracle-livelabs/analytics-ai/genai/heatwave-chat/setting-up-help-chat.md

 # How to Set Up a GenAI-Powered Help Chat?

-This quickstart shows how to use the vector store functionality and use HeatWave Chat to create an AI-powered Help chat that refers to the HeatWave user guide to respond to HeatWave related queries.
+This lab shows how to use the vector store functionality and use HeatWave Chat to create an AI-powered Help chat that refers to the HeatWave user guide to respond to HeatWave related queries.

 **Note**: This quickstart assumes that you’re familiar with the HeatWave database systems.